 TEWLS provides casework and legal representation services on a case-by-case basis.
 This means that TEWLS represents clients as required, including at Court or within a mediation setting.

 As a small team, we are able to provide legal representation only in circumstances of hardship or where there is a barrier to accessing justice.
-The assessment of these circumstances is at the discretion of TEWLS and can include circumstances such as health and disability barriers, domestic and family violence, sexual violence, cultural and/or linguistic barriers, financial hardship, and homelessness, as well as TEWLS’ capacity to assist at that time.
+The assessment of these circumstances is at the discretion of TEWLS and can include circumstances such as health and disability barriers, domestic, family and sexual violence, cultural and/or linguistic barriers, financial hardship, and homelessness, as well as TEWLS’ capacity to assist at that time.

 If we are not able to provide you with legal representation, we will be able to provide you with appropriate referrals for other legal and non-legal services, including private legal practitioners, in your local area.